 But during the pandemic, cabin fever set in.
 They wanted a change of scenery.
 Naples, Florida was calling their name.
 A popular location for retirees, the gated suburbs of sunny Florida are ideal for active residents.
 They were excited by the amenities like tennis courts, golf courses, and swimming pools.
 To make things even more appealing, their daughter had a house down there that wasn’t being used.
 So they decided to head south.

 “We’d never been in a community like this with all these old people playing bocce,” Louise says, laughing.
 “We don’t think of ourselves as old, but we’re old.”

-And, Louise points out, they missed their stuff.
 Like many people their age, they’ve been trying to downsize for years.
 “But we still have our storage units full of things that you think your kids will want.”
-Now that they’re officially moved into their new place, they’re being reunited with boxes and boxes of belongings: everything from furniture to art to a baby grand piano.
+If they bought a home, they would be able to reunite with boxes and boxes of belongings: everything from furniture to art to a baby grand piano.
 “It was Weez’s grandpa’s,” Dan explains.
-There’s real reverence for heirlooms like this, and comfort in furnishing an unfamiliar home with familiar items.
+There’s real reverence for heirlooms like this.

 “I was never ever good at doing this financial mumbo-jumbo,” says Dan.
 “Even when we were getting regular mortgages, it was always some banker...but you never knew what was going on.
 With Better Mortgage, there was this confidence they gave you, and they divided it up with—”